acorn-io/acorn-oss-workshop/votingapp.md

 ## About the sample application

-To demo several features of Acorn we will use the Voting App, a demo microservices application originally created by Docker.
-This application might not follow all the best architectural patterns but it’s definitely great for demos as it uses several languages, different components, and it’s very easy to understand.
+In this workshop we will use the Voting App, a demo microservices application originally created by Docker.
+This application uses several languages, different components, and it’s very easy to understand.
 It basically allows a user to vote from a web interface and to see the results from another one.

-Web interface used to select for an item
+Web interface used to select for an item:

 ![Vote UI](./images/votingapp/vote-ui.png)

-Web interface showing the result of the vote
+Web interface showing the result of the vote:

 ![Result UI](./images/votingapp/result-ui.png)

-The application follows the architecture below:
+The application follows the following architecture:

 ![Architecture](./images/votingapp/architecture.png)

-Below are the details of each microservice:
+Let's give a quick overview of each microservice of the application:

 - vote-ui is a web UI built with VueJS, it allows a user to choose an item between Cats and Dogs
 - vote is a backend exposing an API built with Python / Flask